Insight Signals

 Carry the strongest signal-backed moments into reporting and stakeholder review.

-Use Insight Signals to make session playback more interpretable and more useful.
+Make playback more interpretable and more useful.